-Protocol - Drop down the list to choose the one provided by ISP.
+Protocol - Drop down the list to choose the one (PPPoE or PPPoA) provided by ISP.

 If you have already used Quick Start Wizard to set the protocol, then it is not necessary for you to change any settings in this group.
-Modulation - Default setting is Multimode.
+Modulation -Default setting is Multimode.
 Choose the one that fits the requirement of your router.